 Q: What’s happening with air cleaners?
 Are they good or bad for air quality?

-A: After a tumultuous 2020-2021 school year with many different control strategies, product recommendations and manufacturer claims about IAQ solution capabilities, air purifiers bore the brunt.
+A: After a tumultuous 2020-2021 school year with many different IAQ control strategies, product recommendations and manufacturer claims about air quality solution capabilities, air purifiers bore the brunt.
 IAQ experts and scientists on Twitter and in the news continuously provided new information for students, parents and staff to better understand available school IAQ options.

 A short summary: not every air cleaner is effective, not every air cleaner is dangerous, not every air cleaner is bad and not every air cleaner is good.
 What should you look for, or in reality, what should school administrators look for?
-If pursuing portable units, opt for HEPA level filtration and make sure the model is properly fitted for the classroom size.
-If opting for whole HVAC system units, look for purification solutions that offer third-party testing data that backs up the manufacturer’s claims.
+If pursuing portable units, opt for HEPA level filtration and make sure the model is properly fitted for classroom size.
+If opting for whole-building HVAC system units, look for purification solutions that offer third-party testing data that verifies the manufacturer’s claims.